tommideso/Progetto_LabASSI/user-stories.md

 When I click on the profile icon and I click on logout
 Then I should be logout

+## Feature 10: Banned user tries to login

+As a banned user
+I try to login

+### Scenario 1: Banned user tries to login

+Given I am on the login page
+When I try to login
+Then I should see an error message saying that I am banned

 # Chef

 ## Feature 1: Chef Menus